MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-details.md

 ## Input parameters

-Copilot is designed to provide the following input parameters to your plugin APIs.
+Copilot for Sales is designed to provide the following input parameters to your plugin APIs.

 | Name | Data type / Format | Required | Details | Description to be added in plugin |
 |------|--------------------|----------|---------|-----------------------------------|